(This post may contain affiliate links. Please read our disclosure policy for more information.)

 4. Petrified Logs (east)

-This one wasn’t as much of a hike as it was a short walk to see the petrified logs.
+This one was more of a short walk than a “hike” to see the petrified logs.

-There is a second location to see the petrified logs on the west side of the park.
-If you need to head back to Las Vegas, you can still catch the logs on the west side, but you’ll miss Elephant Rock.
+There is a second location to see the petrified logs on the park’s west side.
+If you need to head back to Las Vegas, you can still catch the petrified logs on the west side, but you’ll miss Elephant Rock.

 5. Elephant Rock